Caput Succedaneum Newborn

 What Causes Caput Succedaneum?

-Caput succedaneum may occur due to PROM (premature rupture of membranes) in the mother’s womb.
-When the amniotic sac is unable to support the head of the fetus due to rupture of membranes, it will cause more pressure on the head from the pelvic bones and fluid build-up may occur under the baby’s scalp.
+During gestation, the swelling may occur from the premature rupture of membranes (PROM), which is when the mother’s amniotic sac in the womb breaks early before labor.
+When the amniotic sac is unable to support the head of the fetus, it will allow more pressure on the head from the pelvic bones, causing the fluid to build up under the baby’s scalp.

-Although caput succedaneum during delivery may develop in any baby, medical providers should be alert to the following risk factors, which increase the risk:
+Although caput succedaneum may develop in any baby during delivery, medical providers should be alert to the following risk factors, which increase the baby’s likelihood of having it:

 - Premature rupture of membranes (PROM)